tomludden/project-13-frontend/README.md

 A page that displays fun facts about dogs.
 The page uses the **Dog Facts API** made by me for this project to fetch random dog facts and display them.

+# Dog Questionnaire

+A fun questionnaire that helps you to find your perfect dog buddy.
+The questionnaire uses the **Dog Character API** to fetch information on different dog breeds and match them with the user's answers to find the best match.

+# Shop

+A page where users can find the perfect toys for their dogs.
+The page uses the **Dog Character API** to fetch information on different dog breeds and their corresponding toys.
+Users can filter the toys by breed, price, and rating.

 # APIs Used

 - **Dog Image API:**